-A properly equipped ICX supports Caller ID, a service offered by the network telephone service provider.
-The trunk sends calling number information to the ICX after the first ring.
-Users who have display telephones can see Caller ID information as incoming calls ring at their extension and can have access to previous calls via the Caller ID Call Log feature.
+A properly equipped system supports Caller ID, a service offered by the network telephone service provider.
+The Exchange sends calling number information to the system after the first ring.
+Users with display telephones can see Caller ID information as incoming calls ring at their extension.
+They can also access previous calls via the Caller ID Call Log feature.
 The Caller ID number is recorded in Call Logging.